Resources related to “What does a Green Card look like?”:

 What is a Green Card?

-You are advised to apply for a Social Security Number (SSN) when you apply for your Green Card.
+You are advised to apply for a Social Security Number (SSN) when you apply for your Green Card, as they can often take a long time to come through.

-In addition, green card holders, after a span of three to five years, are eligible for complete United States citizenship.
+After three to five years, green card holders are eligible for complete United States citizenship.
 This includes Green Cards that are won in a Green Card lottery.

 How Does A Green Card Look?